H-SAF/hsaf_hepex_workshop_2019/README.md

 ## Soil Moisture

-Demonstrations (from download to visualization) of surface soil moisture (SSM), root-zone soil moisture (RZSM) and hydrovalidations of the products can be found in the jupyter notebook exercises.
-To run them, you will first need to install the relevant python libraries, which can be done by running the miniconda scripts provided.
-The miniconda scripts are will install the libraries on a local environment on either linux or MacOS systems.
+Demonstrations (from download to visualization) of surface soil moisture (SSM), root-zone soil moisture (RZSM) and a drought monitoring application of the products can be found in the soil moisture cluster folder.
+To run the jupyter notebook exercises, you will first need to install the relevant python libraries, which can be done by running the miniconda scripts provided.
+The miniconda scripts will install the libraries on a local environment on either linux or MacOS systems.
+Note that recent operating systems are required (e.g. MacOs Mojave or Ubuntu 16).

 Access to the H SAF ftp is also important in order to download the products (new users can register here for a username and password http://hsaf.meteoam.it/user-registration.php)

+Instructions in terminal:
+1. Run miniconda script: ./
+2. activate local evironment: source activate work_env
+3. Run jupyter notebooks: jupyter-notebook Exercise.

 ## Snow